nfabacus/CV/README.md

 Intensive coding bootcamp to become a full stack web developer
 #### M.A., International Relations (1998-1999)
 University of Sussex at Brighton, U.K.#### B.A., International Affairs (1993-1998), with distinction
 University of Nevada at Reno, NV, U.S.A.
 Major in International Affairs, minor in Economics and French

+## Languages
+English, Japanese, and basic French